Hexagon/croner-rust/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the `chrono` crate for providing robust date and time handling in Rust.
-- This project adheres to Semantic Versioning.

 ## Disclaimer

-This is an early version of Croner, and the API is subject to change.
+Please note that Croner is currently in its early stages of development.
+As such, the API is subject to change in future releases, adhering to semantic versioning principles.
+We recommend keeping this in mind when integrating Croner into your projects.

 ## Contact